zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 * bundle over websocket can not be offloaded to a CDN
 * dynamic imports are not _(currently)_ profileable... so to profile you'd have to make static imports again.

-## Next Level Optimize: Unify Loaded Dependancies
+## Next Level Optimize: Unify Loaded Dependencies

-> TL;DR import smaller chunks of code and dependancy, for greater re-use and simpler scoping
+> TL;DR import smaller chunks of code and dependency, for greater re-use and simpler scoping

 If I had the following component tree: